fortunee/security-notes/README.md

 ### Popular threats

 #### SQL injection:
-Placement of malicious code in SQL statements through a web page input.
+This is the placement of malicious code in SQL statements through web page inputs.
 It occurs when a user instead of entering the expected data into web page inputs, like forms, sends an SQL statement instead which you will unknowingly run on the database.

 ##### Prevention: